RyotaUshio/obsidian-inline-math/README.md

 You can find it in Obsidian's community plugins browser.

-Also, you can participate in the beta-testing of the latest version by installing it using BRAT.
+Also, you can participate in the beta-testing of the latest version by installing it using [BRAT](https://github.com/TfTHacker/obsidian42-brat).

-1. Install the [BRAT](obsidian://show-plugin?id=obsidian42-brat) community plugin and enable it.
-2. Go to **Options**.
-In the **Beta Plugin List** section, click on the **Add Beta plugin** button.
-3. Copy and paste `https://github.com/RyotaUshio/obsidian-inline-math` in the pop-up prompt and click on **Add Plugin**.
-4. (Optional) Turn on **Auto-update plugins at startup** at the top of the page.
-5. Go to **Community plugins > Installed plugins**.
-You will find "No more flickering inline math" in the list.
-Click on the toggle button to enable it.

 ## How does it work?